The new organizational order

 - The appreciation of the wholeness: people in those organizations are encouraged to be very authentic in what they do and to express their deepest sentiments and thoughts.

-- The evolutionary purpose: these companies are actively and constantly striving to find new ways they can realize their larger mission, which is
+- The evolutionary purpose: these companies are actively and constantly striving to find new ways they can realize their larger mission, which is always socially driven.

 In Finland, we have done thorough research on Reaktor, the digital service company.
 They follow these principles too, with a great success.
 We were absolutely impressed by the ways they had challenged every standard way of leading a company.
 And been very creative in ways building a more human-centric form for work.
 It has led to an incredibly interesting story.
 You can read more about their ways of working from our recently published report "RE-acting the Future", downloadable from here.